The model theory of the curve graph: Quantifier elimination in

-We now claim that $\beta$ and $x$ are strongly orthogonal (in the sense that $\beta$ and $x$ are orthogonal and no letter in $x$ is absorbed by $\beta$).
-Were this not the case, we would be able to write $x\simeq x_1 s x_2$, where $x_1$ and $\beta$ commute but where $\beta$ does not commute with $s$.
-We have that $x$ is right-absorbed by $s_2$, which implies that $s$ must be absorbed by $\beta$.
-It follows that $s$ is right-absorbed by $u_1$.
-Since $x_1$ commutes with $\beta$, we obtain that $s$ commutes with $x_1$.
+We now claim that $\beta$ and $x$ are orthogonal.
+Were this not the case, we would be able to write $x\simeq x_1 D x_2$, where $x_1$ and $\beta$ are orthogonal but where $\beta$ is not orthogonal to $D$.
+We have that $x$ is right-absorbed by $s_2\simeq s\beta$, which implies that $D$ must be absorbed by $\beta$.
+It follows that $D$ is right-absorbed by $u_1$.
+Since $x_1$ is orthogonal to $\beta$, we obtain that $D$ is orthogonal to $x_1$.
 We thus see that $w=u_1 x v_1$ is not reduced, which is a contradiction.
-It follows that $x$ is properly right-absorbed by $s$.
+It follows now that $x$ is properly right-absorbed by $s$.